 Use the Whitelist URLs setting to provide template access only to the specified URLs.

-Set a password under Password Protection to restrict template access to those who have the correct password.
+Set a password under Password Protection to restrict template access to people who know the correct password.

 Step 2: Remote Templates Settings

-Log into the site that you want to browse and insert templates from.
+Log into the site you want to browse and insert templates from.

 If you’ve set password protection on the other website, make sure to enter the password under Remote Templates Password.